markabrahams/node-net-snmp/README.md

    requests and responses, defaults to `false`
  * `idBitsSize` - Either `16` or `32`, defaults to `32`.
 Used to reduce the size
     of the generated id for compatibility with some older devices.
+ * `dgramModule` – A module that is interface-compatible with the Node.js [`dgram`](https://nodejs.org/api/dgram.html) module.
+    This can be used to extend or override the default UDP socket behavior by supplying a custom or wrapped implementation of `dgram`.

 When a session has been finished with it should be closed: